An efficient and energy stable framework for phase field simulations of grain growth in additive manufacturing: Numerical Experiments

 \subsection{2D grain growth simulations}

-We present here the 2D grain growth simulations using the proposed time integration schemes.
+We present here the 2D grain growth simulations.
 The material properties and the problem setup remain the same as the previous cases with pure solid phases, except that a liquid phase $\phi_0$ is included, as shown in \figurename~\ref{ref42}.
-All the phase field variables $\phi_i$, i.e., OPs, evolve with Eq. \eqref{eq:govern} under a the given temperature evolution.
-The reference results in \figurename~\ref{ref42} are obtained by the second-order semi-implicit time integration scheme with a very small time step $5\times10^{-9}$ s.
-We can see that the epitaxial grain growth follows the negative gradient direction of temperature at a rapid solidification rate.
+All the phase field variables $\phi_i$, i.e., OPs, evolve with Eq. \eqref{eq:govern} under a the given temperature evolution. {There are in total 11 OPs, including all the solid and liquid phases.} The reference results in \figurename~\ref{ref42} are obtained by the second-order semi-implicit time integration scheme with a very small time step $5\times10^{-9}$ s.
+We can see that the epitaxial grain growth follows the negative gradient direction of temperature at a rapid solidification rate, which is consistent with our expectation.

 We compared the performance of the proposed stabilized semi-implicit schemes with the explicit Euler scheme under larger time steps. \figurename~\ref{ex} shows the results of the explicit method for three different time steps: $\Delta t = 5 \times 10^{-9}, 1 \times 10^{-8}, 2 \times 10^{-8}$ s.
 As we can see, the explicit scheme cannot capture the accurate grain growth behavior with a time step equal or larger than $1 \times 10^{-8}$.
-In general, a time step of $O(10^{-9})$ is required to capture such rapid solidification phenomena under the framework of explicit time integration, which is consistent with that reported in the literature \cite{Chadwick2021,Chadwick2025}.
+In general, a time step of $O(10^{-9})$ is required to capture such rapid solidification phenomena under the framework of explicit time integration.
+This is consistent with that reported in the literature \cite{Chadwick2021,Chadwick2025}.
 As a comparison, we can see that the stabilized semi-implicit schemes remain robust with large steps up to $O(10^{-7})$, which is two orders-of-magnitude larger than the explicit scheme, as shown in \figurename~\ref{alpha1} and \figurename~\ref{alpha2}.
 This implies a significant saving in terms of computational costs.